vishapoberon/compiler/doc/Installation.md

 The Oberon compiler and libraries may be built and installed on Linux based, BSD based or Windows based systems.

 Building on Linux and BSD based systems is reasonably straightforward.
-First make sure you have he right pre-requites like C compiler and static libraries installed, then clone the repository and run `make full`.
+First make sure you have the right pre-requites like a C compiler and static libraries installed, then clone the repository and run `make full`.

 Full instructions for a Linux/BSD based build follow in the next section.

 Bulding on Windows is not so simple largely because there is more than one way to do it:

   -  Install the cygwin project and use Windows from the cygwin bash shell rather like Linux.
      With the pre-requisites installed using the cygwin setup.exe gui tool, clone and run make as on Linux.
      This builds a compiler that is dependent on the cygwin environment, and which compiles Oberon programs to binaries that are themselves dependent on the cygwin environment.

   -  Install the cygwin project and the mingw compiler.
 The Oberon compiler this builds is still dependent on the cygwin environment, but programs built with this compiler are Windows binaries dependent only on standard Microsoft APIs and libraries.

   -  Use the Windows 10 Bash on Ubuntu on Windows (aka WSL - Windows Subsystem for Linux).
      The Oberon compiler can be built in the WSL using exactly the same procedure as on a normal Ubuntu environment, and the resulting compiler and user programs will run within the Windows subsystem for Linux.

   -  Build with the Microsoft C compiler generating native windows binaries.
 A make.cmd script is provided which has been developed for and tested with the free 'Visual C++ build tools' available at http://landinghub.visualstudio.com/visual-cpp-build-tools.

-For building with Cygwin or native Microsoft C environments see [**Cygwin and MSC Installation**](/doc/Winstallation.md)
+For full details about building with Cygwin or native Microsoft C environments see [**Cygwin and MSC Installation**](/doc/Winstallation.md)

 The following sections provide more details for Linux based builds.